onnx/onnx/docs/DimensionDenotation.md

 Denotation Verification happens when an operation expects its input to arrive in a particular format.
 An example operation where denotation verification happens is AveragePool operation where the input, if annotated with dimension denotation, in the 2D case should have the denotation [`DATA_BATCH`, `DATA_CHANNEL`, `DATA_FEATURE`, `DATA_FEATURE`].
 If there is a mismatch between the expected dimension denotation and the actual dimension denotation, an error should be reported.

-## Tensor Denotation
+## Type Denotation

-See the [tensor denotation documentation](TensorDenotation.md) for more details on denotation applied at the tensor level.
+See the [type denotation documentation](TypeDenotation.md) for more details on how to describe images and other types.